ericaddison/Algs_Term_Project/README.md

 # Algs_Term_Project
 Term project for the UT Austin ECE course "Algorithmic Foundation for Software Systems"

 The goal of this project was to implement, modify, and examine a system of algorithmic components.
+We chose to explore audio compression as a familiar and relevant example of such a system.
 The primary goal of audio compression depends on the application.
 An audio compressor can optimize for various qualities, for instance:
 - decompressed sound qualty
 - compression ratio
 - compression time